xXenvy/zyntex/README.md

 Function bodies and other low-level constructs are currently returned as raw strings.
 Support for deeper elements is planned.
 Internally, it uses bindings to Zig's std AST parser, making it both fast and memory-efficient.
-Currently, it can parse Zig code written for version **0.15.1** - the supported parsing version will be continuously updated in the future.
+Currently, it can parse Zig code written in version **0.15.1** - the supported parsing version will be continuously updated in the future.
 Important: currently bindings are only available for `windows-x86_64`, `macos-x86_64`, and `linux-x86_64`.
 On other architectures the library will not work.
 Support for additional targets is planned,